mesosphere/dcos-commons/docs/pages/operations-guide.md

   * Pod IP addresses can be resolved with the DNS: `<task_name>.<service_name>.autoip.dcos.thisdcos.directory`.

 Specifying that pod join the `dcos` overlay network has the following indirect effects:
-  * The `ports` resource requirements in the service spec will ignored as resource requirements.
+  * The `ports` resource requirements in the service spec will be ignored as resource requirements, as each pod has their own dedicated IP namespace.
     * This was done so that you do not have to remove all of the port resource requirements just to deploy a service on the overlay network.
   * A caveat of this is that the SDK does not allow the configuation of a pod to change from the overlay network to the host network or vice-versa.

 ## Secrets

 Enterprise DC/OS provides a secrets store to enable access to sensitive data such as database passwords, private keys, and API tokens.
 DC/OS manages secure transportation of secret data, access control and authorization, and secure storage of secret content.

 **Note:** The SDK supports secrets in Enterprise DC/OS 1.10 onwards (not in Enterprise DC/OS 1.9).
 [Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).

 The SDK allows secrets to be exposed to pods as a file and/or as an evironment variable.
 The content of a secret is copied and made available within the pod.
 For the following example, a file with path `data/somePath/Secret_FilePath1` relative to the sandbox will be created.
 Also, the value of the environment variable `Secret_Environment_Key1` will be set to the content of this secret.
 Secrets are referenced with a path, i.e. `secret-app/SecretPath1`, as shown below.